 With the Interdependent Model, an agent pays toward a cap for company dollar and royalty, which for Keller Williams in Colorado Springs are usually $18,000 and $3000 respectively, but depends on the average sales price for the region.
 With each closing for new agents, you can expect a 64/36 split (agent 64/local company 30/royalty for international 6).
 Once the cap is met for both local company and royalty, the agent retains 100% of their commissions until their anniversary.

-Because of the Interdependent philosophy of helping agents build their own business, the company focuses on training the agents on lead generation.
+Because of the Interdependent philosophy of helping agents build their own business, the company focuses on training the agents on generating their own business (leads).
 One of our founders, Gary Keller, authored The Millionaire Real Estate Agent to help all agents in the business understand the importance of building their own business by generating leads, especially seller leads.

 The stakeholders of the company are the owners and agents.
 Keller Williams is not and never will be a publicly traded company.
 The stakeholders do not want to lose control of the company to stockholders.